solita/solita.github.com/_posts/2021-10-15-software-and-projects-as-systems.md

 - Regulations and legal
   - Delivery may have to comply with national or international regulations.
 Compliancy could be ensured by collaboration with a domain expert.
   - In some domains delivery may be a pioneering pilot project whose results will affect upcoming domain standards.
-- IPR
+- Intellectual Property Rights
-  - Is delivery respecting Intellectual Property Rights (IPR) like previous patents and licensing terms?
+  - Is delivery respecting Intellectual Property Rights (IPR) like existing patents and licensing terms?
     - A common software developer challenge is evaluating software licenses of software components and tools.
   - Will any new IPR be created for the delivery or customer organizations?
 - Open-source community